shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 Universe Github repository
 <https://github.com/shaussler/TheoreticalUniverse/>`_.

-.. margin:: A single equation

-   Electromagnetism is reduced to a single equation.
-Indeed, the terms resulting from :math:`d ⋆` are 3-forms, while the terms resulting from :math:`⋆ d` are 1-forms.
-The equation can be unambiguously split into independent 1-form part and 3-form part.
-We fall back to the well known equations :math:`d\mathbf{F}=0` and :math:`d⋆\mathbf{F}=\mathbf{J}`, where :math:`\mathbf{F}` is the field 2-form.

 I point out the article :ref:`faraday tensor derivation` for its simplicity.
 This derivation is straightforward and self-contained, requiring only knowledge of vector calculus and matrix multiplication.
 Subsequent articles assume that